-PLEADINGS AND SERVICE OF PROCESS
+PLEADINGS & SERVICE OF PROCESS

-The first thing that needs to be done is the attorney needs to prepare and file a pleading.
-This pleading, or complaint, is what commences the lawsuit.2 Second, the complaint is filed with the clerk.
-After the writ tax and the clerk's filing fees are paid, the clerk will issue "process" which is also called the "summons" in a divorce suit.3 The clerk will then attach the summons to the complaint and when those papers are served on the defendant, "service of process" is accomplished.
+The first thing that needs to be done to officially begin the process is the preparation and filing of a pleading by the attorney.
+This pleading, or complaint, is what commences the lawsuit.
+Second, the complaint is filed with the clerk.
+After the writ tax and the clerk's filing fees are paid, the clerk will issue "process" which is also called the "summons" in a divorce suit.
+The clerk will then attach the summons to the complaint and when those papers are served on the defendant, "service of process" is accomplished.